Last Updated: June 5, 2026

 Building an Expert Professional Project in Microsoft Project

-Ensure Your Master Project is Up-To-Date with Adopt PM/Software Standards (10 minutes)
+Ensure Your Master Project and Exercise Activity 4 Files are Up-To-Date (10 minutes)

-Your Master Project has been used as the exercise file in the exercises for these Master Class Applications.
+Your Master Project has been used in some of the exercises.
 This Master Project will be updated throughout the MS Project Master Class.

-• If you started this MS Project Master Class with this Activity, You should have selected the project you will work on during this MS Project Master Class.
+• Exercise 4.1: If this is the first Activity (chapter) in your MS Project Master Class Journey, you should have selected the project you will work on during this MS Project Master Class.
 This project will be your Master Project.

-• You saved a project as a template file called Template Exercise.mpt.
+• Exercise 4.2: You saved Software Development.mpp as Template Exercise.mpt.
+When creating this template, you removed everything except Resource Rates.
 The baseline, actuals, and Fixed Costs have been removed.

-• The file Calendar Rules.mpp should look like the one in the figure below.
+• Exercise 4.3: The file Calendar Rules.mpp should look like the one in the figure below.

 • Tasks 1 and 3 have the 7-Day Calendar assigned.